We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Take frequent breaks.
 Try not to overdo it.
 Make to-do lists, and give yourself plenty of time to complete tasks.

-There are many situations in your daily life that may trigger your desire to smoke.
-These situations can intensify symptoms of nicotine withdrawal.
-Triggers include:
+There are many situations in your daily life that may intensify symptoms of nicotine withdrawal or trigger a smoking relapse.

-Identify your triggers, and try to avoid them if you can.
+It can help to identify your triggers and try to avoid them if you can.
 In general, the symptoms of nicotine withdrawal pass quickly.
-Most symptoms pass within a week.

 Once the symptoms of withdrawal stop, you may still experience long-term cravings for tobacco.
 Curbing these cravings will be important for long-term success.